frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

     - If a top-level element (*NanoCLRPath*, *DeviceTypeTargets*, etc.) is present in both files, the one that is read first is overwritten by the setting read last.
     - If *DeviceTypeTargets* is present in both files, the lists are merged.
 In case the same name is present in both lists, the value from the included file is overwritten.
 To remove a name from the list, set its value to an empty array.
 - This is done recursively: if the imported file has a *Import*, the configuration file in that directory is read first.
-- If the resulting configuration does not have a value for *ReservedSerialPorts* and the file `%USERPROFILE%\.nanoFramework\nano.devices.json` exists, that file is read and only the setting for *ReservedSerialPorts* is added to the configuration.
+- If the resulting configuration does not have a value for *Devices* and/or *ReservedSerialPorts* and the file `%USERPROFILE%\.nanoFramework\nano.devices.json` exists, that file is read and only the setting for *Devices* and/or *ReservedSerialPorts* is added to the configuration.

 The figure at the top of the page illustrates the hierarchy of configuration files.